-B. Oral Summary C. Chose not to be informed 10.
-I was informed whether or not the department vote for the recommendation was unanimous or by a strong or a narrow majority.
-11. I was informed of my right to make written comments, within five working days, to the Chair (or appropriate person) regarding the departmental recommendation.
-I was aware that these comments would be included in the file and made available to other voting faculty in the department.
-12. I was informed of my right to make written comments regarding the departmental recommendation to the dean or AVC, as appropriate, and that these comments would be included in the file and available to other reviewing agencies outside of the Department I HAVI E SUBMITTED THE FOLLOWING ADDITIONAL MATERIALS: Suggested names of evaluators (in accordance with 4A above).
-Names of persons who might not provide objective evaluations (in accordance with 4B above).
-A written statement in response to materials in the file (in accordance with 8 above).
-A written statement about the departmental recommendation to the Chair (in accordance with 11 above).
-A written statement about the recommendation to the dean or AVC (in accordance with 12 above) REVIE EWING AGENCY REPORTS I request that copies of reviewing agency reports, if any be provided to me after the conclusion of my review.
-I do not wish to receive copies of reviewing agency reports, if any at the conclusion of my review, but understand that I may request them at any time in the future.
-SIGNE D DATED PRINT NAME DEPARTMENT
+Oral Summary] {C.} Chose not to be informed

+- 10. I was informed whether or not the department vote for the recommendation was unanimous or by a strong or a narrow majority. - 11.
+I was informed of my right to make written comments, within five working days, to the Chair (or appropriate person) regarding the departmental recommendation.
+I was aware that these comments would be included in the file and made available to other voting faculty in the department. - 12.
+I was informed of my right to make written comments regarding the departmental recommendation to the dean or AVC, as appropriate, and that these comments would be included in the file and available to other reviewing agencies outside of the Department

+I HAVE SUBMITTED THE FOLLOWING ADDITIONAL MATERIALS:

+Suggested nam es of evaluators (in accordance with 4A above).
+Names of perso 4B above). ons who might not provide objective evaluations (in accordance with A written states above). ment in response to materials in the file (in accordance with 8 A written state accordance wit ment about the departmental recommendation to the Chair (in the 11 above).
+A written states with 12 above) ment about the recommendation to the dean or AVC (in accordance